- Published on

 User Flag

-- Tester then used the newly found credentials to authenticate to target host as
+- I then used the newly found credentials to authenticate to target host as

 adminusing theirDB_PASSWORD.

-- After login the tseter got the user flag in the home directory of the
+- After login, I got the user flag in the home directory of the

-adminuser. - Tester then started performing post-exploit enumeration and found a mail to the admin in
+adminuser. - I then started performing post-exploit enumeration and found a mail to the admin in

 /var/maildirectory.